Bessie, Oklahoma

 Bessie is a town in Washita County, Oklahoma, United States.
-The population was 181 at the 2010 census, a 4.7 percent decline from 190 in 2000.
+As of the 2020 census, Bessie had a population of 182.

 History

 A post office called Bessie has been in operation since 1903.
 Some say Bessie was the name of the wife of a railroad official, while others believe the town derives its name from the Blackwell, Enid and Southwestern Railway (BES Line).

 Geography

 According to the United States Census Bureau, the town has a total area of 0.5 sqmi, all land.